Dorakhan last edited by Dorakhan

 Crest: Three horizontal red bars on a gold field.

 One of the original founders of the Wavebreakers, the Brynmor family was in deep decline for many years.
 But patriarch Michael Brynmor managed to keep the family alive through the worst of it – having his Paladin brother Roland on the Senate for close to 50 years probably helped, despite their often rocky relationship and diverging philosophies on business, life, and politics.
 Now the Brynmors are reaping the rewards of the Wavebreakers’ rising fortunes and growing popularity.
 What they plan to do with their increased stature in the city is unclear, but they have been known to meddle in city politics more than a little in the past.

-Notable members: Michael Brynmor, Sir Roland Brynmor (retired Senator and holy knight, traveling the realms.).
+Notable members: Michael Brynmor, Jason Brynmor (son of Michael), and Sir Roland Brynmor (retired Senator and holy knight, traveling the realms.).